Running with a Labral Tear: What You Need to Know for Safe Training

 How Often Should You Do the Myrtle Routine?

-I recommend doing the Myrtle Routine three to four times a week, ideally before each run to see the best results.
+I suggest doing the Myrtle Routine three to four times weekly, ideally before running, for optimal results.

 At first, I found adding another step to my pre-run routine tough, but after sticking with it, I realized it only takes 10 minutes.
 And those 10 minutes pay off—big time.

-Making it a habit can help you stay injury-free and improve your running form.
+Turning this into a habit can keep you injury-free and enhance your running form.
 I tell the runners I coach that yesterday is the best time to start a warm-up routine, but today is the second-best time!

 The Myrtle Routine: Step-by-Step Guide